Azure/usql/Examples/DataFormats/README.md

 The individual projects are listed below:

-- ***Microsoft.Analytics.Samples.Formats*** : contains Extractors, Outputters and UDF's for working with XML, JSON and Avro.
+- ***Microsoft.Analytics.Samples.Formats*** : contains Extractors, Outputters and UDF's for working with XML, JSON, BSON and Avro.